ivankatliarchuk/sms/README.md

 All diagrams in the project documentation are created using [UMLet](https://www.umlet.com/), free, open-source UML tool with a simple user interface, which also has web-based version, called [UMLetino](http://www.umletino.com/).

+This is an open source project released under GNU Affero General Public License v3.0 (details, see [LICENSE](./LICENSE))

 ## Bibliography

 Chonoles, M. J. and Schardt, J. A (2003) _UML 2 for Dummies_, Hoboken, Wiley Publishing.